1. Information about us

 9. How do we protect your personal information?

 We take appropriate technical and organisational measures to ensure that the information disclosed to us is kept secure, accurate and up to date and kept only for so long as is necessary for the purposes for which it is used.
 We protect your information in accordance with our IT Security Policy which is in accordance with ISO27001.

-We use a secure service when you make a donation through our website, via a virtual gateway operated by PATRONBASE (UK) PARTNERS LTD. Our online payment system is Payment Card Industry Data Security Standard compliant.
+We use a secure service when you make a donation or purchase a ticket through our website, via a virtual gateway operated by Spektrix Ltd. Our online payment system is Payment Card Industry Data Security Standard compliant.

 You should be aware that the use of the Internet is not entirely secure and although we will do our best to protect your personal data we cannot guarantee the security or integrity of any personal information which is transferred from you or to you via the Internet.
 Any transmission is at your own risk.
 Once we have received your information, we use strict procedures and security features such as encryption to prevent unauthorised access.

 We take the protection of children very seriously.
 To that end, we require that children under 16 do not submit any information to our website without a parent’s or guardian’s consent.
 We will not knowingly request or collect from a child any information online that can be traced to the child, such as an email address, name, or information about the child’s family.
 Unless a parent or guardian consents to such use in advance, we will not knowingly use information that a child provides to us for any fundraising or promotional purpose.

 If you have created an account with us, you can sign into your account to access and update your information.
 You can manage your marketing preferences at any time by going to Your Preferences.

 You have a right to ask us to confirm whether we are processing information about you, and to request access to this information (‘right of access’).

 You may ask us, or we may ask you, to rectify information you or we think is inaccurate, and you may also ask us to remove information which is inaccurate or incomplete (‘right to rectification’).